OpenCDSS/cdss-website-opencdss/mkdocs-project/docs/licensing.md

 Software development for State of Colorado software tools has traditionally not been managed as open source projects.
 Software is often developed by consultants in order to "get the work done", including Excel spreadsheets and one-off deliverables.
-CDSS software tools have specific niche purposes and will generally not be distributed as a mass-market software.
+CDSS software tools have specific niche purposes and will generally not be distributed as mass-market software.
 Consequently, a simple disclaimer has traditionally been attached to software.
 This approach is inadequate, especially for more significant software tools, because it does not clearly spell out the terms of use for software code.